arocull/stag-toolkit/docs/stagtest.md

 ### Overriding Test Environments

-**Your startup scene will still be loaded** (and immediately after, unloaded) when initializing StagTest.
+**Your startup scene will still be loaded** (and immediately after, unloaded) while setting up StagTest.
-To prevent it from running code, return if testing is active.
+To prevent your scene from running code, return if testing is active.

 ```gd
 func _ready():